swiftlang/swift-llbuild/docs/buildsystem.rst

           produced by such a tool will inherit the behavior that they do not re-run if the output is only mutated (not recreated).

+   * - always-out-of-date
+     - A boolean value, indicating whether the commands should be treated as being always out-of-date.
+The default is false.

    * - deps
      - The path to an output file of the command which will contain information on the exact dependencies used by the command when it ran.
 This can be